Leylanilsson/Leylanilsson/README.md

 ### Hello and welcome to my page!

-I´m a passionate learner that loves to dig in to new technics to further developen my skills 📊

-*Hobbies*
-- Trading
-- Programing
-- Data visualizations
+I´m a Economist with a strong intrest in financial analysis 📊

 *Skills*